SherryDong/sherrydong.github.io/index.md

 ### Biography

-Since 2017 working in the Children’s Hospital of Fudan University, Dr. Xinran Dong has been engaged in the algorithm development involved in genetic testing pipeline and disease mechanism study, data analysis for clinical cohort and AI (artificial intelligence) pipeline construction for neonatal EEG (Electroencephalogram) diagnosis.
+Since 2017 working in the Children’s Hospital of Fudan University, Dr. Xinran Dong has been engaged in the algorithm development involved in genetic testing pipeline and disease mechanism study, data analysis for clinical cohort and AI (artificial intelligence) pipeline construction.
 The developed algorithms have not only solved scientific and clinical problems, but also been deployed and applied in routine work through the construction of web service platforms.
 She joined the primary force of IRDIRC (International Rare Diseases Research Consortium).
 As a patient of rare disease, Xinran Dong has decided to devote her life to the field of rare disease study.

 ### Education